The ProLite replaced the Therm-a-Rest ProLite 3.

 Source: received it as a personal gift

 Love my Therm-a-Rest.

 - Packs down small

 - A little hard to get into stuffsack

 The ProLite sleeping pad is a perfect pad for backcountry, lightweight camping.
-I have had mine for about 5 years now and it still works good as new.
-It's not your home mattress but it is very comfortable given the size and weight.
+I have had mine for about five years now and it still works good as new.
+It's not your home mattress, but it is very comfortable given the size and weight.
 I highly recommend!

 Have used this pad for 5 years with no problems.
 Inflates quickly, stays inflated all night, packs small.

 This pad has performed well after being used for the past 5 years, at least once every month of the year in the northern climate.

 The stuff sack is really small, so it takes some extra time to get it in and the "handle" of the stuff sack broke within the first year, but no real loss there.
 Most of the time I don't use it anyway.
 The width seems perfect for a backpacking sleeping bag, which isn't cut too wide to save weight.